Slow Cooker Indian Chicken Curry Recipe

 This slow cooker Indian chicken curry recipe, aka crockpot chicken curry, is a simple and easy recipe with only ten minutes of hands-on work and a few hours of slow cooking.
-This beautiful deep red curry is flavored with exotic Indian spices and can be served over a bowl of rice or with a simple crusty bread.
+This beautiful deep red curry is flavored with aromatic Indian spices and can be served over a bowl of rice or with a simple crusty bread.

 Why make this curry